thesugarrush/vaccine_appointments/README.md

 All you need to do to install the required packages is navigate to the repository and run the following line in the command line (assuming you have Python installed):
 `conda env create -f environment.yml`

+Then activate your enviroment by doing this:
+`conda activate vaccine-appoinments`

 ## 2. (OPTIONAL) Download your selenium web-driver if you are NOT using chrome as your browser